A chronological overview of the Maestro’s early works for the concert hall in the 1960s and 1970s, including his almost-unknown Symphony No. 1

 The work was recorded by Hunsberger and the Eastman Wind Ensemble, together with works written for the Ensemble by modernist composers Toshiro Mayzumi and Krzystof Penderecki, for an album released in 1969 by prestigious classical label Deutsche Grammophon.

-Williams managed to continue writing concert music between film commitments—in 1970, he completed a Concerto for Flute after being inspired by demonstrations of the shakuhachi, the traditional Japanese bamboo flute.
+Williams managed to continue writing concert music between film commitments—between 1969 and 1970, he completed a Concerto for Flute after being inspired by demonstrations of the shakuhachi, the traditional Japanese bamboo flute.
 It would have been the first of many concertos for soloist and orchestra in his career, a compositional form for which he always showed a particular affinity over the years.
-The Concerto would have been performed on stage only a decade later though—the American premiere of the piece was held in Pittsburgh on May 7, 1981, with André Previn conducting the Pittsburgh Symphony Orchestra featuring PSO’s Principal Flute Bernard Goldberg.
+The Concerto would have seen its premiere only in 1973 in Los Angeles, with flutist Sheridon Stokes as the featured soloist and the UCLA Orchestra conducted by Mehli Mehta, as part of the popular Monday Evening Concert series.
+The Concerto was performed again on the concert stage a decade later though—the piece was performed again in Pittsburgh on May 7, 1981, with André Previn conducting the Pittsburgh Symphony Orchestra featuring PSO’s Principal Flute Bernard Goldberg.

 After the success of the Sinfonietta, the Eastman School of Music asked the composer to write a new piece, on the occasion of their 50th anniversary in 1972.
 The composition, titled A Nostalgic Jazz Odyssey, was premiered again by Donald Hunsberger with the Eastman Wind Ensemble and it’s another exploration of contemporary dissonances combined with traditional sounding jazz-styled music.
 The callbacks to jazz vernacular create the effect of a water-coloured memory of a bygone era, not unlike Williams would do forty years later when writing the piano solo suite Conversations.